ridercoach/rsna2018/README.md

 Once you have the Kaggle API working, the following command would download the contest data files to your current directory (assuming that (a) the contest is active, and (b) you have already entered the competition on the Kaggle website and accepted the rules.)
+Having your own copy of the data is not only convenient in many ways, but, if Kaggle removes access to these files after the contest closes (as seems to have been the case with the RSNA competition), you will still be able to play with them.

 ```
 kaggle competitions download rsna-pneumonia-detection-challenge
 ```

+After downloading the data, you will need to unzip any archives, and you may want to organize things into some helpful directory structure.

-### Converting Training Data to YOLO Format
+### Adjusting Data Format

+In order to prepare the RSNA data for ingestion by Darknet/YOLO, two main tasks must be accomplished: (1) the grayscale x-ray images must be extracted from the DICOM files and converted to 3-color JPG files, and (2) the ground truth box info in the CSV file must be extracted into individual TXT files, and converted from pixels to fractions of image size, with the box location changed from upper-left corner to center.

+All of this work (as well as the creation of the input files mentioned in the next section) is accomplished by the `make_training_data.py` script in the "rsna/data" directory.
+Note that if you want to use this script, you will have to adjust the file paths, and maybe also the train/test split fraction, etc.

+### Setting Up Input Files

-blah blah blah
+blah

-## Train the Model
+## Training the Model

 Bleep bleep

-## Generate Predictions
+## Generating Predictions

 hahaha

-## Submit Results
+## Submitting Results

 If you modified image.c as described above and did the batch detection on the test set as shown, then the `parse_darknet_output.py` script in the